 One of the noblest and most recognized symbols in the history of the United States, the American Flag holds some of the strongest symbolism our country has to offer.
 Going through several different alterations since its inception in the late 1700s, the United States settled on the current American flag in 1960 after the addition of Hawaii as the 50th state in the union.
 There are many reasons every American should own a flag, and there are also certain occasions when it should be flown, that many people may not be completely aware of.

-When it comes to the flying of the American flag, there are many different reasons and occasions to do this, and even a code of conduct set down by the United States Senate.
+When it comes to the flying of the American flag, which should always be 100% made in USA, there are many different reasons and occasions to do this, and even a code of conduct set down by the United States Senate.
 There are also specific regulations for how a flag should be physically raised, as the Senate states that the flag should be hoisted briskly and lowered ceremoniously.
 As far as the days a flag should be flown, in public places, it is generally stated that the flag should be flown on every recognized holiday during the year, everything from Christmas to Lincoln’s Birthday.
 The flag should also be flown on state holidays and specific days that are proclaimed by the President of United States of America.

 When it comes to residential flying of the flag, it is more common that the homeowner will not adhere to the same rules set down by the Senate in terms of how often that the flag is flown, but there are general rules and regulations that should be followed in order to show respect.
 The flag should not be flown at night unless there is a specific light that is adequately illuminating it through the night for patriotic purposes.
 The flag should also never touch the ground, and always flown at full staff.